delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 obj1.z ------------------------------------------------X
 ```

-Creating this hyerarchy in JavaScript requires the use of [`Object.create()`]( https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Object/create):
+Creating this hierarchy in JavaScript requires the use of [`Object.create()`]( https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Object/create):

 ```js
 // The chain is assembled from rear to front.